 If you use the Target Harvest Date Calculator to configure a production plan for an early market, you will need to make adjustments to the planting dates to reflect conditions at your own farm.
 How much should you adjust the date?
 It depends on your specific growing conditions: your latitude, hours of darkness versus hours of daylight, number of sunny days versus those with cloud cover, day-night temperatures, growing methods, and all the other variables, known and unknown.

-Eliot Coleman has collected information for his farm in Maine, and he has found that crops grown over the winter can take two, or even three times the published days to maturity (DTM).
-He addresses this aspect of his research in The Winter Harvest Handbook.
+Eliot Coleman has collected information for his farm in Maine, where he has found that crops grown over the winter can take two, or even three times the published days to maturity (DTM).
+He addresses this timing aspect of his research in The Winter Harvest Handbook.

-Pam Dawling, who writes about vegetable production for Growing for Market, has found that at her farm in Virginia, winter sowings are very slow, even in the hoophouse where they have enough warmth.
-For example, radishes planted in early September take 29 days.
+Pam Dawling, who writes about vegetable production for Growing for Market, has found at her farm in Virginia that winter sowings are likewise very slow, even in the hoophouse where they have enough warmth.
+Radishes planted in early September, for example, take 29 days.
 Those planted in late November take 77 days, and those planted at the end of January take 65 days.

-From these examples at two different latitudes, you can see that Days to Maturity is affected by daylength as much as temperature.
+From these examples at two different latitudes, you can see that Days to Maturity is affected by day length as much as by temperature — indeed, light can be the greater delimiting factor with many crops.
 The best advice we can give is to keep careful records about planting and harvest dates for every crop.
-Over time, you will have the data to be able to predict how much time to add to the published Days to Maturity for a crop, based on your day length and temperature.
+Over time, you will have the data to be able to predict how much time to add to the published Days to Maturity for a crop based on your day length and temperature.

 She is also the author/editor of two of our favorite books about market farming, The Flower Farmer and The Hoophouse Handbook.